BACKGROUND:

 MULTI-PHASE ELECTRIC SERVICE:

-Customers requesting a new or upgrade in multi-phase service must request such service to the business office of the Fort Payne Improvement Authority.
+Customers requesting a new or upgrade in multi-phase service must request such service from the business office of the Fort Payne Improvement Authority.
 In this request, the customer shall provide a load calculation for the building or facility, establish a delivered voltage, and allow a site visit by FPIA.

 POLICY EXCEPTIONS:

-The Board of Directors of FPIA may take exceptions with this policy when determined to be in the best interest of the community and the people we serve.
+The Board of Directors of FPIA may make exceptions with this policy when determined to be in the best interest of the community and the people we serve.
 When exercising any exception to the policy the Board will consider the cost of the project and the anticipated economic and societal benefit to the community.

-When assets of the FPIA are damaged due to the negligence or otherwise fault of a member of the public, measures shall be taken to recover the cost of repair of those assets.
+When assets of the FPIA are damaged due to negligence or otherwise fault of a member of the public, measures shall be taken to recover the cost of repair of those assets.
 Actual cost of labor, materials, and equipment will be collected for the repair of the asset.
-If the cost of repair is more than $500, the costs will be billed to the responsible party in accordance with the following:
+If the cost of repair is more than $500, the costs will be billed to the party responsible in accordance with the following:

-• Labor & Materials – 100% of actual reported
+Labor & Materials – 100% of actual reported including overheads

-• Equipment – 50% of actual reported
+Equipment – 50% of actual reported

-The total cost will be conveyed to the responsible party in writing.
+The total cost will be conveyed to the party responsible in writing.
 FPIA will work with those at fault to arrive at an agreeable payment plan if necessary.

 IMPLEMENTATION RESPONSIBILITY: